 Fresh herbs, flavorful spices, and the fiery kiss of the grill can help ensure your chicken meals are never boring.
 Check out these tasty ideas to try with a whole chicken.

 Herb butter chicken

 In a food processor or with a fork, combine 3 tablespoons of butter and 1 tablespoon of finely chopped herbs (try parsley, tarragon, dill, or any combination).
 Loosen the chicken's skin and slide the mixture underneath, in the cavity and on top of the breast.

-Combine olive oil, butter, or reduced-calorie margarine, 1 clove of minced garlic and 1 tablespoon of finely chopped rosemary.
+Combine olive oil, butter, 1 clove of minced garlic and 1 tablespoon of finely chopped fresh rosemary.
 Using your fingers, work mixture under the skin of the chicken.
 Squeeze the juice of half a lemon over the top, and squeeze the other half inside the cavity.
 Put one squeezed half inside the cavity.
 Sprinkle with salt and pepper.

 Mix together 4 tablespoons of reduced-sodium soy sauce, 1 tablespoon of dark sesame oil and 1 tablespoon of Chinese five-spice powder.
 Work mixture underneath the skin and brush on top of the bird.

 In a food processor, combine 3 tablespoons of olive oil, butter, or reduced-calorie margarine, 3 cloves of garlic, 1/2 cup of cilantro leaves, 1 teaspoon of salt and 2 teaspoons of cumin.
 Rub all over chicken, including under the skin.